Consensys/doc.tessera/docs/Concepts/Multitenancy.md

 3. You can also [add a new tenant to a multi-tenant node](https://consensys.net/docs/goquorum/en/stable/configure-and-manage/manage/multi-tenancy/multi-tenancy/).

-## Use Besu multi-tenancy
+## Use Besu (versions prior to 25.1.0) multi-tenancy

-To use Besu multi-tenancy, you must [create a privacy-enabled network](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Privacy/).
+To use Besu versions prior to 25.1.0 multi-tenancy, you must [create a privacy-enabled network](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Privacy/).

-Configure multi-tenant Besu and Tessera nodes according to the [Besu multi-tenancy configuration tutorial](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Multi-Tenancy/).
+Configure multi-tenant Besu (versions prior to 25.1.0) and Tessera nodes according to the [Besu multi-tenancy configuration tutorial](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Multi-Tenancy/).